hrsh7th/immer-deps/README.md

 - Support tree and graph structure

 # Why?
-See below, Thats two state are same structure in my mental model.
+See below, Thats two state are same structure in mental model.

 ```ts
 const state = {